antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

       Decodes data from the stream and returns the resulting object.

-      *chars* indicates the number of characters to read from the stream. :func:`read` will never return more than *chars* characters, but it might return less, if there are not enough characters available.
+      The *chars* argument indicates the number of decoded code points or bytes to return.
+The :func:`read` method will never return more data than requested, but it might return less, if there is not enough available.

-      *size* indicates the approximate maximum number of bytes to read from the stream for decoding purposes.
+      The *size* argument indicates the approximate maximum number of encoded bytes or code points to read for decoding.
 The decoder can modify this setting as appropriate.
-The default value -1 indicates to read and decode as much as possible.  *size* is intended to prevent having to decode huge files in one step.
+The default value -1 indicates to read and decode as much as possible.
+This parameter is intended to
+      prevent having to decode huge files in one step.

-      *firstline* indicates that it would be sufficient to only return the first line, if there are decoding errors on later lines.
+      The *firstline* flag indicates that
+      it would be sufficient to only return the first line, if there are decoding errors on later lines.

       The method should use a greedy read strategy meaning that it should read as much data as is allowed within the definition of the encoding and the given size, e.g.  if optional encoding endings or state markers are available on the stream, these should be read too.

-      .. versionchanged:: 2.4
-         *chars* argument added.

-      .. versionchanged:: 2.4.2
-         *firstline* argument added.

    .. method:: readline([size[, keepends]])